ruby/www.ruby-lang.org/en/documentation/installation/index.md

 {: #homebrew}

-Ruby versions 2.0 and above are included by default in macOS releases since at least El Capitan (10.11) all the way through Mojave (10.14).
+Ruby versions 2.0 and above are included by default in macOS releases since at least El Capitan (10.11).

 [Homebrew][homebrew] is a commonly used package manager on macOS.
 Installing Ruby using Homebrew is easy: